-WARNING: Make sure that people and objects are clear of the garage door or security device you are programming.
-Do not program the Car2U® system with the vehicle in the garage.
+WARNING: Make sure that the garage door and security device are free from obstruction when you are programming.
+Do not program the system with the vehicle in the garage.

-Do not use the Car2U® system with any garage door opener that lacks safety stop and reverse features as required by U.S. Federal Safety Standards (this includes any garage door opener manufactured before April 1, 1982).
+WARNING: Do not use the system with any garage door opener that does not have the safety stop and reverse feature as required by U.S. Federal Safety Standards (this includes any garage door opener manufactured before April 1, 1982).